vtdinh13/habit-builder-ai-agent/README.md

     The values to the API keys are now available in your current working environment.
 Exports only apply to this one session; you'd have to export it again if you need to revist this project.
 ## Ingestion

-0. Downloading and transcribing transcripts is a project on its own.
+0. Downloading and transcribing audio files is a project on its own.
 A Parquet file containing transcripts is provided to avoid this step.
 See [Ingestion](ingestion/README.md) if you'd like to replicate the transcription process yourself.

 1. Make sure Docker Desktop is running.